Student/Postdoc Advisory Committee

 Final Submission, Confirmation, and Next Steps

-Once you hit submit, your application will be uploaded to our database.
-After the application deadline of Nov 30, all applications will be processed and merged into the template of the sample below.
+After the application deadline of Dec 5, all applications will be processed and merged into the template of the sample below.
 A copy of your application will be emailed to you at this time for your records.
-Please allow 2 weeks after the application deadline for this email to arrive.
-If you do not receive it by Dec 14, email Shannon Dennis at firstname.lastname@example.org.
+If you do not receive it by Dec 18, email Shannon Dennis at email@example.com.

-Site visits will be scheduled for January-June 2013.
+Site visits will be scheduled for January-June 2014.
 Once companies and dates are finalized, all applicants will be invited to RVSP for those visits they wish to attend and are available for.
-Participants will be selected from the RSVPs based on the applications submitted in November.
+Participants will be selected from the RSVPs based on the applications submitted in December.
 Furthermore, the application information of each site visit attendee will be made available to companies prior to the site visit.
-This information will be presented similarly to the sample below.
 Numbers of applicants and space limitations for site visits will determine how many site visits each participant is allowed to attend.

 If you have questions about any part of the application process or EPIC itself, please contact Shannon Dennis, EPIC program coordinator at firstname.lastname@example.org.